pnp/pnpjs/docs/logging/index.md

 ## Log an error

 There exists a shortcut method to log an error to the Logger.
-This will log an entry to the subscribed loggers where the data property will be the Error instance pased in, the level will be 'Error', and the message will be the Error instance's message property.
+This will log an entry to the subscribed loggers where the data property will be the Error instance passed in, the level will be 'Error', and the message will be the Error instance's message property.

 ```TypeScript
 const e = Error("An Error");